VirtCode/serene-aur/README.md

     - "your traefik labels here (the server is open on 80)"
 ```

 Now you are done and can start your deployment.
 Note that the container **requires write access to the docker socket** so that it can spin up containers for building the package.

-See the full server documentation for more information:
+##### Next Steps
+You have now deployed a basic server with default settings successfully.
+You are now ready to start building your first packages on your new server.
+To configure more advanced features like **automatic dependency resolving** or **package signing**, see the full server documentation:

 **[<kbd>&ensp;<br>&ensp;Server Documentation&ensp;<br>&ensp;</kbd>](./server/README.md)** &ensp; **[<kbd>&ensp;<br>&ensp;Runner Documentation&ensp;<br>&ensp;</kbd>](./runner/README.md)**